rlertola/Full-Stack-App-with-React-and-a-REST-API/README.md

 # TREEHOUSE TECHDEGREE PROJECT 10 - Full Stack App with React and a REST API

+This combines the project 9 school database REST API with a React frontend.
+Users can create an account, signin/signout, create, update and delete courses, view course detail, and a full list of courses.

 This project was built using React, Express, Mongo DB and Mongoose; routing with React-Router, and simple animation with React Spring.

-This combines with project 9 and connects the api with a React frontend.

 #### Getting Started